-You have probably heard landscape designers speak of "hardscape," but the term, "softscape" is used less frequently.
-Intuitively, you may guess that being the opposite of hardscape, it must refer to everything in the landscape that is soft, but that would not be quite right.
-So let me furnish you with the precise definition.
+You have probably heard landscape designers speak of hardscape, but the term, softscape is used less frequently.
+Intuitively, you might guess that being the opposite of hardscape, it must refer to everything in the landscape that is soft, but that would not be quite right.
+So let's furnish you with the precise definition.

 Why is it incorrect to say that softscape simply means all the elements in one's landscaping that are soft?
 A tree is considered part of the softscape, but if you are playing catch with the kids in the yard and accidentally run full-steam into a tree's trunk, will it feel soft to you?
 Hardly, because you will most likely come away with a bruise.

 To qualify as softscape, an object has to be a plant.
 It does not have to be soft to the touch, although this will sometimes be the case.
-For example, velvety lamb's ear plants are as soft to the touch as possible.
+For example, the silver foliage of the perennial plant lamb's ears are velvety soft to the touch.

 Examples of Softscape

-Remember, since "softscape" describes plant life, even a lawn grass (or common lawn weed, depending on your point of view) such as tall fescue grass counts.
-It is not just the showy plants that qualify.
 While a landscape designer would not normally include weedy plants under this heading, trying to exclude any class of plants is tricky because homeowners' tastes vary greatly.
-The philosopher, Emerson famously challenged our perception of what constitutes a "weed."
+The philosopher, Emerson famously challenged our perception of what constitutes a weed.
 Some gardeners go out of their way to grow beneficial weeds.
-But in offering examples of softscape below, we will stick to more conventional choices.
+But in offering examples of softscape here, we will stick to more conventional choices.

 The number of different kinds of perennials and biennials is mind-boggling.
 They grow in all sorts of different ways, inject great variety into the way your softscape looks, and serve all kinds of purposes.

-For example, spring bulb plants, such as the Ambassador allium in my picture, spring to life the next year from an underground bulb.
+For example, spring bulbs, such as the 'Ambassador' allium shown in the photo at the top of page, spring to life the next year from an underground bulb.
 Some perennials are quite tall.
 They are the kind of softscape you would grow up against a fence or wall in order to soften its appearance.
 Examples that come to mind are:

-At the opposite end of the spectrum, some perennials are very short.
-The ones that spread furnish you with softscape potentially useful as a ground cover.
+At the opposite end of the spectrum, some perennials can grow very low to the ground.
+Their spreading habit furnishes you with softscape potentially useful as a ground cover.
 Here are some ground covers of note:

 As showy as flower borders of annuals and perennials can be, trees, shrubs (bushes), and vines make perhaps the biggest softscape statements as individual plants: